 - The Skillet-roasted lemon chicken (p.
 90) is great, but I think could be even better if you put the butterflied bird on a sheet pan the day before sprinkled all over with the tablespoon of salt (as in Salt Fat Acid Heat).
 Leave it in the fridge uncovered overnight and pull it out an hour before cooking to come to room temperature.
 Pat dry with paper towels and then continue with the rest of her recipe (minus the salt) just before you put it in the oven.

 - Make the ricotta! (p.
-58) Actually making a fresh delicious cheese at home is so cool—it would be a great project to do with kids, and it really is very simple.
+58) Actually making a fresh delicious cheese at home is so cool—it would be a great weekend project to do with kids, and it really is very simple.
 Here are some more ideas from Ina for what to do with it: Breakfast ricotta with berries and maple syrup; Heirloom tomatoes with herbed ricotta; Lemon ricotta pancakes with figs; Limoncello ricotta cheesecake; Eggplant gratin; Turkey lasagna.

 - Full episodes of Barefoot Contessa are up on YouTube.
 I love a cooking show that actually teaches you how to cook!